 The answer is, all Jews didn’t celebrate Passover (and all their feast dates) on the same day.
 Just as in the Christian Church where the Eastern and Western church have different calendars to calculate the date of Easter, the Essenes used a different calendar than the Sadducees and Pharisees.

-The Essenes used a 364 day solar calendar and calculated their feasts by it.
+The Essenes used a 364 day solar calendar which they calculated their feasts by.
 This solar calendar is also referenced in the books of 1 Enoch and Jubilees.

 The other thing that I thought was really interesting is that the Essenes calculated their new year by the vernal equinox.
 Where have we heard that before?
 Oh yes, that is how the Christian observance of the calculation of the Paschal Sunday was determined set by the Council of Nicea.